wjw1758548031/pv-docs-site/docs/petority/features/devices/manage-devices.md

 ---
 sidebar_position: 1
-title: Device Information
+title: Docker & Tag Information
 ---

-# Introduction to Petority Device Information
+# Docker & Tag Information

 **Petority offers a range of innovative devices designed to help you track and care for your beloved pets.**